Eat Cake for Charity!

 The CCO staff has worked tirelessly alongside me and I am grateful to them for their faithfulness to our important work.
 I could not have done this for over 30 years without them.

 My successor as Executive Director will be Andrew Winter, who has been working alongside me for many years as Chief Financial Officer and has already been leading the way for the last couple of years.
-He has exhibited great capability and compassion, and I know he is up to the task.
+His experience extends beyond traditional finance into more modern sectors, as he has been instrumental in developing partnerships with emerging markets, including casinoer online, to explore new revenue avenues.
+He has exhibited great capability and compassion in adapting to these changes, and I know he is up to the task of guiding the organization through this evolving landscape.

 I will miss CCO, the staff, and all our residents more than I can express.
 It is bittersweet to be retiring, but I am also excited about this new chapter in my life.
 Thank you for your support after all these years.”